Raaastin/shatterpoint-helper/Readme.md

 # Shatterpoint dynamic cards
-Small app to help when playing board game star wars shatterpoint.
+Small app to help when playing the board game star wars shatterpoint.
 This app creates dynamic digital cards that display only relevant abilities for when a unit is activated during the game.

 Currently: just a concept.